 In children, the first symptom of moyamoya disease is often stroke or recurrent transient ischemic attacks (TIAs), also known as “mini-strokes," that are frequently accompanied by muscular weakness or paralysis affecting one side of the body.
 Adults may also experience these symptoms that arise from blocked arteries, but more often experience a hemorrhagic stroke due to bleeding into the brain.
 Other symptoms may include:

 - Involuntary movements

-Some individuals with Moyamoya disease have a close relative who is also affected; in these cases researchers think that Moyamoya disease is the result of inherited genetic abnormalities.
-Studies that look for the abnormal gene(s) may help reveal the biomechanisms that cause the disorder.
+Some individuals have a close relative who is also affected; in these cases, researchers think the disease is the result of inherited genetic abnormalities.

 Medications may be prescribed to reduce the risk of stroke.
 Several types of surgery can restore blood flow (revascularization) to the brain by opening narrowed blood vessels or by bypassing blocked arteries.
-Children usually respond better to revascularization surgery than adults.
 Some individuals have no further strokes or related problems after surgery.

 Without surgery, the majority of individuals with moyamoya disease will experience mental decline and multiple strokes because of the progressive narrowing of arteries.
 Without treatment, moyamoya disease can be fatal as the result of intracerebral hemorrhage (bleeding within the brain).